cristianBMJ/Data_Science_Projects/README.md

 [Income:](https://github.com/cristianBMJ/ProjectsDataScience/blob/main/Ingresos.ipynb) The project is about determined Income for some Adults
 , the target is divide in two interval, `<=50K` and `>50K`.
 Therefore,  it is problem of Classification.
 The Metric used is **F1** and **Confusion Matrix**, to obtaing a precision aproximately of  81 %.

-[Forecasting Store Sales of Drinks ]( https://github.com/cristianBMJ/ProjectsDataScience/blob/main/pronostico_ventas_bebidas.ipynb) The goal was to determined the  daily sales for the  month of Febraury 2022, to achieve this, the  **RandomForestRegressor** model was used, which resulted in a root mean squear error **RMSE** of 4.65.

 ## Deep Learning